mhdr/sc-widgets/raw/sc-feature/ScFeature.md

 Set the drawing limits (in percentage).
 The assignment will do only if the values is different from infinity.

+- **int getGradientColor(float distance)**<br />
+Get the current gradient color by a ratio dependently about the distance from the starting of path, the colors array and the mode to draw.
+The algorithm to calculate the color will vary by the current `ColorsMode` setting.
+If the colors are not defined will be returned the current color of painter.

+- **PointF getPoint(float distance)**<br />
+Return a point on path given the distance from the path start.

+- **float getTangentAngle(float distance)**<br />
+Get the angle in degrees of the tangent to a point on the path given the distance from the start of path.

 #### Getter and Setter